 These measures should not be considered in isolation or as a substitute for measures of performance prepared in accordance with IFRS.
 These measures do not have any standardized meaning and may differ from methods used by other companies with similar descriptions.
 The methods do not include depletion, depreciation, exploration or corporate administrative costs and is therefore not directly reconcilable to costs as reported under International Financial Reporting Standards.
-All-in sustaining cost is the silver mining industry cash cost plus all development, capital expenditures, exploration spending and mine general administrative costs.
+All-in sustaining cost is the silver mining industry cash cost plus all development, capital expenditures, and exploration spending.